anisurrahman0621/RegularUno/README.md

 # RegularUno

 ## About
 Uno game ran in IDE where user controlled players can play against the CPU or against other players.
-The program is run from the "Game" file.
+The program is run from the "Main Game File" file.
 Players are initialized in the main method by creating a an ArrayList of players and initializing them with a constructor that accepts a string argument containing the player name and a boolean value that denotes whether or not a player is user controlled.
 Once the desired players are created, invoking the playGame() method will start the game.

 ### Program